NLAFET/BBLAS/README.md

 People
 ======

-The following people listed by alphabetical contributed to the implementation of the of BBLAS reference implementation:
+The following people listed in alphabetical order contributed to the BBLAS reference implementation:

 * Jack Dongarra
 * Mark Gates